 President Barack Obama

 Mentoring is an effective way to prevent at-risk youth from becoming involved in delinquency and also to help already delinquent youth change their lives for the better.
 Mentoring relationships have been shown to improve youth's self-esteem, behavior, and academic performance.
-For these reasons, OJJDP has long supported mentoring programs, awarding more than $480 million since 1994 to support juvenile and youth mentoring programs.
+For these reasons, OJJDP has long supported mentoring programs, with mentoring appropriations totaling more than $615 million from FY 2008 to FY 2014.

 The resources below provide information about mentoring and links to mentoring organizations.

-4-H focus is the personal growth of the youth membership.
+4-H focuses on the personal growth of the youth membership.
 Life skills development was built into 4-H projects, activities and events to help youth become contributing, productive, self-directed members of society.